e-conomic/client-side-application-course/memphis88/project/README.md

 ## User Stories _(Client)_

-1. As a client I want to select the week number so that I can review the availability for an appointment on a prefered day.
+1. As a client I want to select the week number so that I can review the availability for an appointment on a prefered day of the week.
 2. As a client I want to pick a time-frame that is suitable to my schedule to request an appointment from the professional.
 3. As a client I want to get notified when my appointment is approved so that I can add it to my schedule.